Overview of reconciliation

 When multiple data providers load data into multiple datasets of BMC Atrium CMDB, you need a reconciliation process to enable you to compare data from different data sources and to create one complete and correct production dataset.

 The Reconciliation Engine is a component of BMC Atrium CMDB that performs the following important reconciliation activities:

-- Identifies class instances are the same entity in two or more datasets
+- Identifies whether class instances are of the same entity in two or more datasets

 - Merges CI attributes from a dataset to a production dataset